cortex-lab/KiloSort/readme.md

 ### Matlab output structures ###

 Kilosort is best used in conjunction with Phy.
 The .npy and .csv output files can then be loaded back into Matlab, following these general instructions: https://github.com/kwikteam/phy-contrib/blob/master/docs/template-gui.md.
-For a full example, see the tutorial with Neuropixels results data available here: http://data.cortexlab.net/singlePhase3/ and here: http://data.cortexlab.net/dualPhase3/.
+For a full example, see the tutorial with Neuropixels recordings obtained [with a single probe](https://rdr.ucl.ac.uk/articles/dataset/Recording_with_a_Neuropixels_probe/25232962/1) and [with two simultaneous probes](https://rdr.ucl.ac.uk/articles/dataset/Simultaneous_recording_with_two_Neuropixels_probes/25226867/1).

 However, in some situations you might need to use the Matlab results structures.
 Here is an explanation of these variables, available inside the struct called "rez"